arnaldo07/Kutiva-API/README.md

 data queried from Kutiva database.
 The API is permanently accessible only for Kutiva applications, whichs means it is private.

+# Run
+To run Kutiva API:
+* You are requested to run database first of all: make sure you setup same database credentials as you current host to config.py
+* If you want to call API from an another App make sure API and databases are running with no errors
+* Any models not loading you are also encourage to intall it on the virtual enviroment

 # Basics
 We cover more about Kutiva API on [], in the following sections we explain more about the kind of requests can be performed and how can be performed with concrete code examlse